LSSTDESC/CCL/README.md

 ```
 the rest of the build process should be the same.

-## Docker image installation

-The Dockerfile to generate a Docker image is included in the `CCL` repository as Dockerfile.
-This can be used to create an image that Docker can spool up as a virtual machine, allowing you to utilize `CCL` on any infrastructure with minimal hassle.
-The details of Docker and the installation process can be found at [https://www.docker.com/](https://www.docker.com/).
-Once Docker is installed, it is a simple process to create an image!
-In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the `CCL` directory.

-The resulting Docker image has two primary functionalities.
-The first is a CMD that will open Jupyter notebook tied to a port on your local machine.
-This can be used with the following run command: `docker run -p 8888:8888 ccl`.
-You can then access the notebook in the browser of your choice at `localhost:8888`.
-The second is to access the bash itself, which can be done using `docker run -it ccl bash`.

-This Dockerfile currently contains all installed C libraries and the Python wrapper.
-It currently uses continuumio/anaconda as the base image and supports ipython and Jupyter notebook.
-There should be minimal slowdown due to the virtualization.

 # Documentation

  The python routines are documented in situ; you can view the documentation for a function by calling `help(function name)` from within `python`.